syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/breadcrumb/EJ2_ASP.NETCORE/getting-started.md

 {% endhighlight %}{% endtabs %}
 {% endif %}

-## Add Items to the Breadcrumb Component
+## Add Items to the Breadcrumb Control

-Use `items` property to bind items for Breadcrumb component.
+Use `items` property to bind items for Breadcrumb control.

 {% if page.publishingplatform == "aspnet-core" %}